depl0y/funda-indexer/README.md

 - `npm run start`

 This will launch a webserver on localhost:3000 and (most likely) will launch a browser navigating to that page.

+# Additional information

+- Visual Studio Code was used for the indexer and the frontend.
+- Visual Studio 2019 was used for the backend
+- While developing this, the album Crossroad from Bon Jovi was playing
+- Normally I would use an UI framework like Bootstrap or Material-UI for the frontend as well, where the latter has my preference at the moment.
+This would only make things heavier than they needed to be for this test.
+-